 What Topics Can I Teach Using the CRA Math Method?

-So many!
-I will link a few blog posts here so you can see how the CRA method can be used to teach specific topics:
+Each of these blog posts details how the CRA method can be used to teach specific topics:

 - Missing Numbers in an Addition or Subtraction Equation

 - Addition & Subtraction Fact Families

 - Teaching Line Plots